omarrhossam00/vehicle-telemetry-analysis/README.md

 ![RPM vs Speed](plots/speed_vs_rpm.png)

-## What I'd do differently with real SparX data
+## What I'd do differently with real SparkX data

 - Use actual CAN frame timestamps instead of session-file grouping, so plots reflect real lap/session boundaries rather than file boundaries.
 - Cross-check `SPEED` against wheel-speed sensor data (if logged separately) instead of trusting a single OBD PID, given the 255 km/h ceiling seen here.